Die4Ever/deus-ex-randomizer/src/notes/patchV3.6.8.md

 - Aim laser no longer shows up during conversations or cutscenes in Revision.
 - Fixed infinite conversation loop in Mission 5 MJ12 Lab when you buy everything from Sven the mechanic.
 - Fixed a bug where characters would patrol to a point and then start wandering, instead of standing still.
 In particular, this fixes an issue if you aren't standing near the jail cell window in Mission 5 when Anna shows up (if she's still alive), as previously she would wander away.
+- "Doom Mode" Crowd Control effect now works properly in combination with Fixed Cameras.
+The player is unable to aim up or down, but the fixed camera itself is able to tilt still.
 </details>